g33k4y/TryHackMe-AdventofCyber2019-Writeup/task25-Cronjob_Privilege_Escalation/README.md

 ![](./res/pic4.png)

-seems like the cron that runs at every minute is not found in the general /etc/crontab.
+Seems like the cron that runs at every minute is not found in the general /etc/crontab.
 Which means it is probably running in root's own individual crontab folder /var/spool/cron/crontabs/

 Alternatively, let's look around for scripts that were been executed by the cronjob.
 Some digging around and we will find a scripts folder that looks interesting:

 `ls /home/scripts/`
 `cat /home/scripts/clean_up.sh`

 within the clean_up.sh we see a single command `rm -rf /tmp/*`.
 A simple adding of txt file into /tmp directory and checking the directory every minute will determine that this clean_up.sh is been executed by a cronjob every minute.
 Which means to say, there is a cronjob that executes this clean_up.sh, which basically removes every files in the /tmp directory.
 So we can exploit this to get our flag2!

 `nano /home/scripts/clean_up.sh`
 > rm -rf /tmp/*
 > cat /home/ubuntu/flag2.txt > /home/sam/flag2.txt

 After a minute, we will find the flag2.txt in sam's directory.
 We got the flag!